-The innovation union scoreboard is a tool for assessing innovation performance in EU Member States and highlighting the relative strengths and weaknesses of their research and innovation systems; it also helps in monitoring the Innovation Union's implementation.
-The innovation union scoreboard is based on three types of indicators and eight innovation dimensions.
+The European innovation scoreboard is a tool for assessing innovation performance in EU Member States and highlighting the relative strengths and weaknesses of their research and innovation systems; it also helps in monitoring the Innovation Union's implementation.
+The European innovation scoreboard is based on three types of indicators and eight innovation dimensions.
 The community innovation survey provides six of the 25 indicators available in the scoreboard.

 - High-tech statistics - economic data

 - R & D expenditure